ni5arga/Loggerica/README.md

 ```

 3. **Configuring the Bot**
-Create a `config.json` file in the `./dist` directory with the following structure:
+Create a `config.json` file in the root directory with the following structure and replace them with your own values :

 ```json
 {